Gorilla & Golden Monkey Experiential Safari – 4 Days

 Experiential Gorilla Safari gear guide: Good quality walking boots if trying any hikes or even climbs, warm layers of cloth for the cold evenings and clothing for wet weather remember it becomes cold and wet at this high altitude.

-However during the day, the sun is strong even when cloudy therefore always remember to carry and wear sunscreen as well as a sun hat.
+However, during the day, the sun is strong even when cloudy therefore always remember to carry and wear sunscreen as well as a sun hat.
 In addition, you may have to carry along waterproof bags to safeguard cameras plus additional equipment for the hike.
 Water plus snacks are additional recommended items plus a packed lunch for people doing full-day expeditions.

 What else after the gorilla safari?

 While in Uganda, besides visiting the mountain gorillas, you can take a game drive safari to Murchison Falls, Queen Elizabeth, Lake Mburo National Park and other interesting tourist areas that are worth checking out.
-Most tourists on African trip combine Tanzania safari adventures with gorilla trekking in Uganda and Rwanda in addition to a safari in Kenya or Mount Kilimanjaro Trekking in Tanzania.
+Most tourists on African trips combine Tanzania safari adventures with gorilla trekking in Uganda and Rwanda in addition to a safari in Kenya or Mount Kilimanjaro Trekking in Tanzania.

 Where Else Can you see the Mountain Gorillas?